 Introduction to the Panel Control

 In addition to other controls, panels can contain literal text, which flows around other controls in the panel.
-Specify text colors by setting theproperty.
-Format the text using the and properties.
+Specify text colors by setting the ForeColor property.
+Format the text using the Bold and Italic properties.
 Because controls inside a panel inherit its styles, using a Panel control is a good way to apply styles to a group of controls.

 Applications can customize the appearance of Panel controls for specific devices.
 Attaching a DeviceSpecific control to a panel makes it possible for the Panel control to use device filters.
 Device filters enable the use of property override values and control templates.